guifreballester/LowCostTravel/README.md

 print(f"The lowest price is {lowest_price} on {lowest_price_date}.")
 ```

-This will find the lowest price for a trip that has a minimum of 3 nights and a maximum of 7 nights.
+This will find the most optimal dates for a trip that has a minimum of 3 nights and a maximum of 7 nights.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/guifreballester/LowCostTravel/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.